kshitij1235/PrivateChat/README.md

 Huge Optimizations are made to the software it also includes some tweeks in ui

-1)pylint rate - 6.52,
+- pylint rate - 6.52,
-2)It actually Used 2% less memeory and very less cpu ushage
+- It actually Used 2% less memeory and very less cpu ushage
 ## Additions

 - Status bar is now dynamic express left or entered members